MoAD and the Courtyard Cafe are open. There may be building works during your visit. Learn more

 For travel from Melbourne to Canberra.

 The day of the much-anticipated opening of Parliament House in Canberra dawned on 9 May 1927.
 Officially opened by the Duke of York, the ceremony marked a significant moment for the federal parliament, the national capital and the nation.
-This handy souvenir wallet containing a rail pass and tickets to the opening was issued to Mrs Ethel Bruce, wife of Prime Minister Stanley Melbourne Bruce and a member of the official party.

 The function tickets in the wallet were issued by the Federal Capital Commission and demonstrate the meticulous attention to detail in the planning and organisation of the program.

-But first Mrs Bruce needed to get to Canberra from Melbourne, a long and onerous journey eased by a first-class travel pass issued by the Government Railways of Australia.
+But first, Mrs Bruce needed to get to Canberra from Melbourne, a long and onerous journey eased by the first-class travel pass issued by the Government Railways of Australia.
 Mrs Bruce travelled to Canberra on 4 May, the same day the couple moved into the Lodge, the brand-new prime ministerial residence.
 Despite all the personal upheaval that moving house entails, Mrs Bruce was the consummate hostess and five days later was escorting and entertaining the Duke and Duchess of York and other dignitaries who were in town for the opening festivities.

 This black and white photograph shows three individuals standing on the platform at the weatherboard Canberra Railway Station on 8 May 1927.
 In the distance you can see the open doors of a train and people walking down the platform with luggage.
 Some other people are sheltering close to the railway station building.
 The weather looks cool and windy.
 On the left is Prime Minister Stanley Melbourne Bruce dressed in a dark suit with white shirt and dark tie over which is a belted trench coat in a lighter shade